-Did you know that there were as many as 42 attempts to assassinate Adolf Hitler carried out by Germans?
+Did you know that there were as many as 42 attempts to assassinate Adolf Hitler carried out by German resistance fighters?
 Sadly though, they all failed.
 In most cases due to a spontaneous change of plan.
 Such as Hitler leaving 13 minutes earlier than he had originally planned to stay for a speech at the Bürgerbräukeller in Munich.
-This is where the carpenter Georg Elser had hidden a bomb in a wooden panel on 8th of November 1939…
+This is where the carpenter Georg Elser had hidden a bomb in a wooden panel.
+And this was as early as November 1939.
+Here is the story of an "ordinary man trying to save a nation"…

-13 Minutes (OT: Elser – He would have changed the world) brings the story of Georg Elser (Christian Friedel) to life in a great and very powerful way.
+13 Minutes (OT: Elser – Er hätte die Welt verändert) brings the story of carpenter Georg Elser (Christian Friedel) to life in a great and very powerful way.
 The film starts on the evening of the attack.
 After attempting to cross the border into Switzerland, Elser is arrested and consequently tortured because he won't reveal the names of his conspirators.
-As we learn later on, this is because there were no conspirators.
+As we learn later on, this is because there were, in fact, no conspirators.

 "That Hitler is bad for Germany"

 The film then tells Elser's life story through various flashbacks that take place in his rural home village Königsbronn in Baden-Wuertemberg.
-These show him as a bit of a womanizer, but they also give a good impression of how people were affected in daily life by the totalitarian dictatorship of Adolf Hitler.
+These show him as a bit of a womanizer.
+He gets a girl pregnant, but then doesn't take responsibility and leaves her.
+But the village scenes also give a good impression of how people were affected in daily life by the totalitarian dictatorship of Adolf Hitler.
 Seeing the increasing injustice first hand, Elser starts to realize that only by killing Hitler now, “an even bigger bloodshed” could be avoided in the future…

 13 Minutes was not shot at original sites.
 Instead, the film locations included the town hall of the Schöneberg locality in Berlin, the Bavarian village of Weidenberg, the town of Lindau at Lake Constance and the Open Air Museum Hohenslohe Wackershofen in Baden-Wuertemberg.